RadLuli/Ampersand/DEFS/__kitchen.md

 ## 5 Mesh
 *join with 6 Notes?*

+**Meshes[^1]** are radial diagrams, similar to mind maps, but with more features, multidimensional, and integrated and with an artificial intelligence system to interpret notes and similar content, as well as to prioritize more popular connections between similar meshes that are public.
+The mesh design should be more geometric, more angular than a mind map.

-**Mind Maps[^1]** - Radial diagrams have been around for a long time.
+Radial diagrams have been around for a long time.
 Their major advantages towards linear texts are:
-- **Adimensionality** - a segment can be tiny or huge, and vary immensely
+- **Multi-dimensionality** - branches and topics can be of any size, and vary immensely;
-- **Non-linearity** - like ideas that form, a topic can start from any point
+- **Non-linearity** - like ideas in minds, a topic can start from any point;
 - **Thematic diversity** - any topic can build on any other.
 The relevance is up to the author
 - **Formal diversity** - colors, shapes, sounds, photos, videos, links, texts and dictations are some possible formats to use

-[^1]: the "Mind Map" term was popularized by Tony Buzan, and it is only a part of what a *mesh* really is. **TODO:** understand a little more about mind maps, their importance and effects as forms of learning and communication.
+[^1]: the "Mind Map" term was popularized by Tony Buzan, and it is only a part of what a *mesh* really is.

-**Mesh** - radial diagram, similar to a mind map, but with more features, multidimensional, integrated and with an artificial intelligence system to interpret notes and similar content, as well as to prioritize more popular connections between similar meshes that are public.

-The mesh design should be more geometric, more angular than a mind map.
-The idea is to use a hyperbolic diagram.
+**TODO:** understand a little more about mind maps, their importance and effects as forms of learning and communication.

 **Registered mesh** - In addition to the automatic mesh, generated from the index/TOC, any user contribution, even if minimal (as long as it is public), can be aggregated to - or accessed from - other meshes.